mcculloughembedded/blog/src/content/blog/prg-introducing-flubber.md

 Time to write your first test!

 But what's this?
-The recommended [getting started](https://github.com/jwgrenning/cpputest-starter-project?tab=readme-ov-file) project is filled with [Bash](https://www.gnu.org/software/bash/), [Docker](https://www.docker.com/) and [Make](https://www.gnu.org/software/make/), and it only works on Linux![^james-is-not-an-idiot]
+The recommended [getting started](https://github.com/jwgrenning/cpputest-starter-project?tab=readme-ov-file) project is filled with [Bash](https://www.gnu.org/software/bash/), [Docker](https://www.docker.com/) and [Make](https://www.gnu.org/software/make/)![^james-is-not-an-idiot]
 It's all the usual confusing and unintuitive tools that any C/C++ developer has fought with before.

 The first step is difficult.

-That's where Flubber comes in.
+That's where [Flubber](https://github.com/mcculloughembedded/flubber) comes in.

 # What is Flubber?
 Flubber is a cross-platorm[^is-it-really-cross-platform] command line interface (CLI) that automates the setup and execution of CppuTest tests.
 It's like James' starter project, but it requires no knowledge of the underlying tools.

+Flubber introduces the concept of _Test Components_.
+Each test component runs its own test executable.
+Combined with CppuTest's test groups, this makes for a very flexible and easy to use test environment.

 Flubber aims to be extensible.
 If you have knowledge of the underlying tools, you should be able to tailor its behaviour to your liking.
+If you don't, Flubber hides all the confusing scripts behind its CLI.
-If you don't, Flubber allows you to just write tests, without all the usual troubles!
+Flubber allows you to just write tests, without wondering what caused the latest obscure Makefile error!

 # Getting Started
 I recommend you read Flubber's readme.
-Flubber' GitHub is the go-to source for everything, so I won't elaborate further here.
+[Flubber's GitHub](https://github.com/mcculloughembedded/flubber) is the go-to source for everything, so I won't elaborate further here.

 # Why?
 Flubber was motivated by my desire to learn TDD.